Ranjezthanjez/stemtraining/README.md

 ## Day One
 Learning markdown Installing python
 ## Day two
- Manipulation of data
- ##Day three
- Building a compex calculator using python
+ Manipulation of data.Buliding a simple calculator using pyth